 - Providing unlimited, pragmatic advice on any health and safety challenges you come up against;

-- Conducting on-site General Risk Assessments and Fire Risk Assessments to identify any areas of non-compliance, and working with you to take remedial action;
+- Conducting on-site General Risk Assessments and Fire Risk Assessments to identify and address any areas of non-compliance;

-- Producing a bespoke Health & Safety Policy and Employee Health & Safety Handbook outlining the important safety rules and procedures for employees;
+- Producing a bespoke Health & Safety Policy and Employee Health & Safety Handbook to promote safe working practices and provide a firm foundation for compliance;

 - Creating Safe Systems of Work and Method Statements;

-- Investigating accidents and incidents to prevent recurrence, ensuring that any remedial measures are necessary and proportionate; and
+- Investigating accidents and incidents to prevent recurrence, ensuring that any remedial measures are sensible and proportionate; and

 - Protecting your best interests in the event of a serious incident that attracts regulatory interest and/or enforcement action.